shajra/nix-project/README.md

 ## Using Nix<a id="sec-1-1"></a>

-Dependency management is the main problem the `nix-project` and `org2gfm` scripts use Nix to address.
+The main problem we use Nix to address is dependency management.
 A software project can depend on a lot of complicated dependencies from a variety of language ecosystems.
 These dependencies are needed not only for the project itself, but also to support things like generated documentation.

 Nix has a compelling approach that gives us an extremely precise and repeatable dependency management system that covers a broad set of programming language ecosystems.

 See [the provided documentation on Nix](doc/nix.md) for more on what Nix is, why we're motivated to use it, and how to get set up with it for this project.

+Once you scaffold a new project with `nix-project`, you'll have scripts to help you manage dependencies and generate documentation.

 ## Managing dependencies with Nix and Niv<a id="sec-1-2"></a>

 One of the benefits of Nix is that it pins our dependencies to specific versions.
 When they are downloaded, they are parity checked with an explicitly provided hash.
 Because each new version of each dependency requires a new hash, maintaining these hashes can be a chore, especially when upgrading many dependencies to their latest versions.

-Fortunately, a tool called [Niv](https://github.com/nmattia/niv) provides a command-line tool `niv` to make upgrading dependencies a single command.
+Fortunately, a tool called [Niv](https://github.com/nmattia/niv) provides a command-line tool `niv` to make upgrading Nix dependencies a single command.
 Niv tracks downloaded versions of source from locations like GitHub, maintaining metadata of the latest versions and calculated hashes in a `sources.json` file.
-Since this project uses itself, you can have a look at [this project's `sources.json` file](nix/sources.json) as an example.
+Since this project uses itself, you can have a look at [its `sources.json` file](nix/sources.json) as an example.

-You could use `niv` directly, but it has some dependencies it expects to be already installed.
+You could use `niv` independently, but it has some dependencies it expects to be already installed.
 Although not often a problem, Niv's reliance on preexisting installations isn't in the spirit of Nix.
 We want Nix to download all dependencies for us.
 That's why we're using Nix in the first place.
+If we have Nix installed and nothing else, then a project should just work.

 The `nix-project` script provided by this project wraps `niv` such that all the dependencies it needs are provided by Nix.
 It can also help scaffold a new project to use all the scripts provided by this project.